Resxt/Plutonium-T6-Scripts/README.md

 A compiled script is simply a source script that has been compiled by a compiler to make it readable by the game.
 At the time of writing, T6 cannot read source scripts so you have to compile them to allow the game to read them.

-So if you only want to use a script and you don't want to edit a script or review its code then
+So if you only want to use a script and you don't want to edit it or review its code then
-you can simply [download a compiled script](#compiled--ready-to-use-script) and [start using it](#how-do-i-use-a-compiled-script).
+you can simply read [How do I use a compiled script?](#how-do-i-use-a-compiled-script).

 All of my scripts always come as two files:

-- script.gsc (compiled script)
+- script.gsc (compiled script, ready to be used)
-- script-source.gsc (source script)
+- script-source.gsc (source script, made to read the code and eventually edit it, cannot be read by the game, needs to be compiled)